-65.-(1) The court may, upon satisfaction on a balance of probabilities that family violence has been committed or is likely to be committed against a family member and that it is necessary for the protection of the family member, make a protection order restraining the person against whom the order is made from using family violence against the family member.
+- 65.-(1) The court may, upon satisfaction on a balance of probabilities that family violence has been committed or is likely to be committed against a family member and that it is necessary for the protection of the family member, make a protection order restraining the person against whom the order is made from using family violence against the family member. - (2) An application for a protection order under this section, or for an expedited order under section 66, may be made - (a) by the family member concerned, if that family member is not below 21 years of age and is not an incapacitated person; - (b) by a guardian or relative or person responsible for the care of the family member concerned, or by any person

-- (2) An application for a protection order under this section, or for an expedited order under section 66, may be made - (a) by the family member concerned, if that family member is not below the age of 21 years and is not an incapacitated person; - (b) by a guardian or relative or person responsible for the care of the family member concerned, or by any person appointed by the Minister for the purposes of this paragraph, if that family member is below the age of 21 years or is an incapacitated person; or - (c) despite paragraphs (a) and (b), by an individual below the age of 21 years who is married or has been previously married, if the family member concerned is - (i) the individual; - (ii) the individual's child (including an adopted child or a stepchild) below the age of 21 years; or - (iii) a relative below the age of 21 years whom the individual is responsible for the care of.
+- appointed by the Minister for the purposes of this paragraph, if that family member is below 21 years of age or is an incapacitated person; or - (c) despite paragraphs (a) and (b), by an individual below 21 years of age who is married or has been previously married, if the family member concerned is - (i) the individual; - (ii) the individual's child (including an adopted child or a stepchild) below 21 years of age; or - (iii) a relative below 21 years of age whom the individual is responsible for the care of.

-(3) A protection order may be made subject to such exceptions or conditions as may be specified in the order and for such term as may be specified.

-(4) The court, in making a protection order, may include a provision that the person against whom the order is made may not incite or assist any other person to commit family violence against the protected person.

-- (5) A protection order may, where the court is satisfied on a balance of probabilities that it is necessary for the protection or personal safety of the applicant, provide for such orders as the court thinks fit having regard to all the circumstances of the case, including any one or more of the following orders: - (a) the granting of the right of exclusive occupation to any protected person of the shared residence or a specified part of the shared residence by excluding the person against whom the order is made from the shared residence or specified part thereof, regardless of whether the shared residence is solely owned or leased by the person against whom the order is made or jointly owned or leased by the parties; - (b) referring the person against whom the order is made or the protected person or both or their children to attend counselling provided by such body as the court may direct; and
+- (3) A protection order may be made subject to such exceptions or conditions as may be specified in the order and for such term as may be specified. - (4) The court, in making a protection order, may include a provision that the person against whom the order is made may not incite or assist any other person to commit family violence against the protected person. - (5) A protection order may, where the court is satisfied on a balance of probabilities that it is necessary for the protection or personal safety of the applicant, provide for such orders as the court thinks fit having regard to all the circumstances of the case, including any one or more of the following orders: - (a) the granting of the right of exclusive occupation to any protected person of the shared residence or a specified part of the shared residence by excluding the person against whom the order is made from the shared residence or specified part thereof, regardless of whether the shared residence is solely owned or leased by the person against whom the order is made or jointly owned or leased by the parties; - (b) referring the person against whom the order is made or the protected person, or both, or their children to attend counselling provided by such body as the court may direct;